 For many retirees, refinancing is the best option if you need to make your money work harder for you.
-It’s easy to do, and although rates have been inching higher, they are still at historic lows—about 3% for a 30-year fixed-rate mortgage.
-(Kiplinger forecasts rates to be 3.5% by the end of year.)
+It’s easy to do and even though rates have climbed since the historic lows of 2020 and 2021 if you can find a lower rate it can often be worth it.

-If your mortgage rate is at least one percentage point above current rates, it’s usually a sign that it makes sense to refinance.
+If your current mortgage rate is at least one percentage point above current rates, it’s usually a sign that it makes sense to refinance.
 But you may benefit from a refi even if your new rate would be less than a full point lower.
-You can compare refinance rates from various lenders at www.bankrate.com (opens in new tab).
+You can compare rates from various lenders using our mortgage refinance tool, in partnership with Bankrate.
 Experts suggest getting at least three quotes before pulling the trigger.

 Another option for retirees who need extra income is a cash-out refinance.
 With a cash-out refi, the existing mortgage is replaced with a new, larger one that reflects the home’s current appraised value.
 Lenders will let you borrow up to 80% of your home’s value, including the new mortgage and the cash you take out.
 Interest rates on a cash-out refi are typically up to one-fourth of a percentage point higher than rates for a traditional refi.
 And even though cash up front is appealing, there are risks to this strategy, financial planners say.

-Borrow with a home equity line of credit
+2. Borrow with a home equity line of credit (HELOC)

-Another way to tap your home equity that won’t increase the size of your mortgage permanently is a home equity line of credit, or HELOC.
+Another way to tap your home equity that won’t increase the size of your mortgage permanently is a home equity line of credit (HELOC).
 A HELOC is a revolving line of credit that you can tap whenever you need money by using a check, a credit or debit card connected to the account, or an electronic transfer.
-The rate is typically based on the prime rate—currently 3.25%—plus a couple of percentage points.
-The current average rate is 5.25%, says Keith Gumbinger, vice president of financial publisher HSH (opens in new tab), but you can find lower rates by shopping around.
-Some lenders are offering HELOCs for as low as 4%, according to Bankrate.
+The rate is typically based on the prime rate plus a couple of percentage points.
 You’ll qualify for a better rate if you have a good credit score.

-You may also be offered a much lower introductory rate on a HELOC—we found one as low as 1.99% for the first six months.
-If you qualify for such a deal, make sure you know how long it lasts.
-You may qualify for a discount of 0.25 to 0.5 percentage point on the rate if you already have a bank account with the lender (or agree to open one), sign up for automatic payments or agree to pay an annual fee of, say, $50.
+You may also be offered a much lower introductory rate on a HELOC.
+If you qualify for a deal, make sure you know how long it lasts.
+You may qualify for a discount of 0.25 to 0.5 percentage points on the standard rate if you already have a bank account with the lender (or agree to open one), sign up for automatic payments or agree to pay an annual fee of, say, $50.
 Look for a rate cap to keep borrowing costs manageable.

 HELOCs provide an initial withdrawal period — usually 10 years — when you can borrow up to your limit.
 During that time, you may choose to make a minimum payment — typically 1% to 2% of the loan balance — or an interest-only payment if you qualify.
 You can usually prepay more without penalty.
-As you repay principal, your available credit is replenished.
+As you repay the principal, your available credit is replenished.
 After the draw period ends, you must begin making principal-and-interest payments, typically over 10 to 20 years.
 Closing costs for a home equity loan or line of credit run about 2% to 5% of the loan amount.

-The number of reverse mortgages — a product well known to anyone who watches daytime television — is expected to continue to rise this year.
-Part of the reason is that the pandemic has forced some workers to retire earlier than planned.
+The number of reverse mortgages — a product well-known to anyone who watches daytime television — is expected to continue to rise this year.
+Part of the reason is that the pandemic forced some workers to retire earlier than planned.